Wildboar-Software/isode/README.md

      vides a minimal agent functionality, there  are  no  Network Operation Center (NOC) tools--snmp is a debugging aid only.

-     To generate the SNMP system, go to the  isode-8.0  directory and type:
+     To generate the SNMP system, go to the  isode  directory and type:

           % ./make all-snmp